RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 .. _reset password:

-I cant login, can you reset my password?
+I can't login, can you reset my password?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | :red:`We do not store, handle or reset passwords for UCINetIDs`.